patelvandan11/patelvandan11/README.md

 ## 🧠 About Me

 I'm a passionate AI enthusiast focused on building scalable and efficient solutions using Machine Learning and Deep Learning.
-Currently exploring LLMs and AI infrastructure to solve real-world challenges in healthcare, travel, education, and more.
+Currently exploring financial modeling, LLMs and AI infrastructure to solve real-world challenges in healthcare, travel, education, and more.

 I enjoy working on open-source projects, creating smart applications, and learning new technologies every day.